-Zetia works to lower LDL by inhibiting the absorption of cholesterol in the intestines.
-Vytorin is a drug that is a combination of Zetia and a statin, and can decrease total and LDL cholesterol and raise HDL levels.
-Although Zetia may reduce your LDL cholesterol, research studies have not found that Zetia reduces your risk of heart disease.
+Ezetimibe (Zetia) works to lower LDL by inhibiting the absorption of cholesterol in the intestines.
+Vytorin is a drug that combines ezetimibe and a statin.
+It can decrease total and LDL cholesterol and raise HDL levels.
+Although ezetimibe may reduce your LDL cholesterol, research studies have not found that it reduces your risk of heart disease.

-Some people with high cholesterol achieve the best results with combination drugs -- pills that contain more than one medication to treat cholesterol problems, trigylceride abnormalities, or even high blood pressure.
+Some people with high cholesterol achieve the best results with combination drugs.
+These are pills that contain more than one medication to treat cholesterol problems, trigylceride abnormalities, or even high blood pressure.
 Some examples include:

 What Are the Side Effects of Cholesterol-Lowering Drugs?